Revolutionary-Games/Thrive/mingw_setup/readme.txt

 2a.
 Downloading required libraries
 ----------------------------------------------
-Step 2a is optional but recommended for beginners to the project.
+Step 2a is optional but recommended for beginners to the project, this will require the 3 GB of dependencies to be on your C:/ drive.
 If you choose step 2a, you should skip forward to step 5. after completion.

 *  Download the archive found here: